JoanChirinos/IDontReallyMindAnything/README.md

-# IDontReallyMindAnything
+# Searching Through Matrix in O(n) Time

-## Rohan Ahammed, Joan Chirinos, Soojin Choi, pd08
+## Team IDontReallyMindAnything - Rohan Ahammed, Joan Chirinos, Soojin Choi, pd08

 ### Hypothesis
 We predicted that we could formulate an algorithm that searches through a matrix sorted horizontally, left to right in ascending order,  and vertically, top to bottom in ascending order,  in linear time, or O(n).
 This was based on the various traces we have done through smaller n x n 2D arrays, in which the number of comparisons and passes through our algorithm was about 2n - 1.
 Due to the nature of Big O notation, this would be simplified to linear time.